Faezehabibi/SINDy/museum/sindy.md

 ### 2.A: Making Library
 In this step, we construct a library of potential functions that could describe the system dynamics.
 These functions form the columns of our library matrix Θ(X).
+To identify the dynamical structure of the system by sparsification of a pre-defined library coefficients. of a manually constructed dictionary from the state vector by a coefficient matrix.

 </td>
 <td width="70%" align="center">